Chichen Itza: Political organization

-Several archeologists in the late 1980s suggested that unlike previous Maya polities of the Early Classic, Chichén Itzá may not have been governed by an individual ruler or a single dynastic lineage.
+Several archeologists in the late 1980s suggested that unlike previous Maya polities of the Early Classic, Chichen Itza may not have been governed by an individual ruler or a single dynastic lineage.
 Instead, the city's political organization could have been structured by a "multepal" system, which is characterized as rulership through council composed of members of elite ruling lineages.

 This theory was popular in the 1990s, but in recent years, the research that supported the concept of the "multepal" system has been called into question, if not discredited.
 The current belief trend in Maya scholarship is toward the more traditional model of the Maya kingdoms of the Classic Period southern lowlands in Mexico.

 Economy

-Chichén Itzá was a major economic power in the northern Maya lowlands during its apogee.
+Chichen Itza was a major economic power in the northern Maya lowlands during its apogee.
 Participating in the water-borne circum-peninsular trade route through its port site of Isla Cerritos on the north coast, Chichen Itza was able to obtain locally unavailable resources from distant areas such as obsidian from central Mexico and gold from southern Central America.

-Between AD 900 and 1050 Chichén Itzá expanded to become a powerful regional capital controlling north and central Yucatán.
-It established Isla Cerritos as a trading port.
+Between 900 and 1050 AD Chichen Itza expanded to become a powerful regional capital controlling north and central Yucatán.
+It established Isla Cerritos as a trading port, which, along with the another Northern Yucatan port Vista Alegre, acted as the main centers of a complex maritime market system dominated by Chichen Itza.
+However, such trading settlements remained relatively small throughout their use and none exceeded 300m in length, as most of these sites were built on small Islands near the coast.

+Tribute and subsequent distribution of such goods was another important aspect of Chichen Itza's economy.
+High value wealth goods were extracted from cities it conquered militarily, in the context of its rise to power during Classic Maya Collapse.